 Our League of Legends best mid laners page contains a list of all the best mid lane champions in the game currently.

-In this guide, we’ll look at some of the best mid lane champions you can play right at this very moment, while also highlighting some of the skills that make them perfect for the position and how you can use them to their full effectiveness.
+Below we've put together a guide which will take a look at some of the best mid lane champions you can play right now.
+On top of this, we've highlighted some of the skills which make them perfect for the position and how you can use them to their full effectiveness.

 Zed is currently at the top tier of mid lane champions thanks to his skill at killing minions and harassing the enemy laner effectively and safely in the early levels.
 However, once more of his abilities become available he can start to up the aggression, looking for takedowns in his own lane while also roaming to others as a volatile assassin.